tournepivoine/shinpokered-fr/README.md

 - Misc. fixes
   - Cinnabar/seafoam islands coast glitch fixed (no more missingo or artificially loading pokemon data)
-  - Can no longer walk up to 4 steps with a fainted team
   - Catching a transformed pokemon no longer defaults to catching a ditto
   - Vending machine now checks for the correct amount of money
   - Vermilion Gym switch puzzle fixes